Woburn Dolphinarium: 1972 - 1983

 BACKGROUND

-The dolpharium was owned by Louis Holloway and Keith Franklin and situated in the converted swimming pool of a former Butlin's Hotel which became an entertainment complex and motel.
-As well as the dolphinarium at Cliftonville, the company Queens Entertainments Ltd ran a number of seasonal dolphinariums at Skegness, Southend on Sea and West Midland Safari Park; for one season in 1971 the company presented a show at Salonika in Greece.
+The dolpharium was owned by Louis Holloway and Keith Franklin and situated in the converted swimming pool of a former Butlin's Hotel, which became an entertainment complex and motel.
+As well as the dolphinarium at Cliftonville, the company Queens Entertainments Ltd also ran a number of seasonal dolphinariums at Skegness, Southend-on-Sea and West Midland Safari Park; for one season in 1971, the company presented a show at Salonika in Greece.

 London Dolphinarium: 1971 -